ArvindGuruRK/construction_3d_plan/README.md

-# ArchAI 3D
+# Construction 3D

-Welcome to ArchAI 3D, a procedural 3D floor plan generation tool.
+Welcome to Construction 3D, a procedural 3D floor plan generation tool.
 This application allows you to configure various parameters for a floor plan and generate multiple 3D variations directly in your browser.

 ## Tech Stack